philipObiri/paint-application/README.md

 # A Basic Functional Writing Board

 ## Features In  Brief :
-- Select from 5 different colors of pens
+- Select from 5 different colors of brushes
 - Select from a range of default basic shapes like the Rectangle, Circle and Triangle
 - Set a fill color mode
 - An option to set the size of your brush and erazer